aseanwatson/kscz_wyrm/README.md

 * `KEY+` should be connected to FTDI's TX pin

 Open up a serial terminal with baud 115200, 8 bits, no parity, 1 stop bit

+You can send images to a single 64x64 screen using the `send_img.py` script.